marinescudan/fake-or-real/content/en/questions/5-harelem.en.md

 question_cta_help: "Choose between the options below"
 question_cta_fake: "Fake?"
 question_cta_real: "Real?"
-explanation_title: "Is This Item Fake Or Real?"
+explanation_title: "Is this news story fake or real?"
 explanation_subtitle: "Decide whether this item is trustworthy or not"
 explanation_cta_go_stats: "See what other people thought"
 stats_title: "Is this news story fake or real?"